markmcconachie/vimtestic/README.md

 2. Run whole test suite with `<leader> r`

+3. Run a specific test file/target

+    *Specific file*

-3. Open the test file that you would like to focus on and enter `<leader> T` to mark it as the current test.
+    Open the test file that you would like to focus on and enter `<leader> T` to mark it as the current test.

+    *Specific target*

+    Set a specific target with the command

+        :TestTarget [target]

-4. Enter `<leader> t` to run that one specific file
+4. Enter `<leader> t` to run that one specific file or target

 ## Autoset test runner for a project